Home

-Berkeley Engineering is a key partner in the new $253 million Advanced Robotics Manufacturing Innovation Hub, launched this month by the Department of Defense to create and deploy next-generation robotic technology.

-Berkeley a regional center in new robotics manufacturing consortium1/24/2017 On January 13, the Department of Defense announced a new $253 million Advanced Robotics Manufacturing (ARM) Innovation Hub, with Berkeley Engineering as a key partner in this national consortium.
-The ARM consortium, headquartered in Pittsburgh with founding academic and industrial partners in 31 states, is organizing domestic capabilities in robotics...
+Scientists at UC Berkeley, led by bioengineering professor Kevin Healy, have developed technology that allows you to grow a model of your organs on a microchip.
+This video feature shows why it promises to change medicine forever.

+Heart-on-a-chip1/26/2017 Scientists at UC Berkeley, led by bioengineering professor Kevin Healy, have developed technology that allows you to grow a model of your organs on a microchip.
+This video feature shows why it promises to change medicine forever.
 X

+Berkeley a regional center in new robotics manufacturing consortium1/24/2017 Berkeley Engineering is a key partner in the new $253 million Advanced Robotics Manufacturing Innovation Hub, launched this month by the Department of Defense to create and deploy next-generation robotic technology.
+X

 Meat substitutes are on the curriculum at Sutardja Center1/25/2017 Most UC Berkeley students will tell you that they’re shooting for an A. But the 45 young men and women enrolled in the “Challenge Lab” at the Sutardja Center for Entrepreneurship & Technology are pursuing more ambitious goals: saving the world, and perhaps winning $5,000 in the process.
 X

-Berkeley launches RISELab, enabling computers to make intelligent real-time decisions1/23/2017 UC Berkeley has launched the RISELab, the successor of AMPLab, and the latest in its series of five-year intensive research labs in computer science, with the goal of improving how machines make intelligent decisions based on real-time input.
-X
+1/23/2017 - UC Berkeley has launched the RISELab, the successor of AMPLab, and the latest in its series of five-year intensive research labs in computer science, with the goal of improving how machines make intelligent decisions based on real-time input.

 -